Grave Secrets: The Legacy of Hilltop Drive

-Grave Secrets: The Legacy of Hilltop Drive is a 1992 television horror film directed by John Patterson that is supposedly based on real events.
-It starred Patty Duke, David Sleby and David Soul.
+Grave Secrets: The Legacy of Hilltop Drive is a 1992 American horror television film directed by John Patterson that is supposedly based on real events.
+It stars Patty Duke, David Selby and David Soul.

 Plot

 A family buys a home in a new housing development.
 They soon discover the house was built on the old "Freedomtown" African-American graveyard, though the developers deny the graveyard exists.
 The family sets out to prove otherwise while the body count grows.
-Jean (Patty Duke) soon uncovers the reality behind their 'dream house.'
+Jean soon uncovers the reality behind their 'dream house.'

+Cast

+The cast involves some well known actors and actresses: